insert-coin/CloudyGamePlugin/README.md

 Put the ffmpeg executable into your `Unreal Engine\Engine\Binaries\Win64` folder.

 Modify Unreal Engine.
+If you have downloaded the `cloudygame` branch of our Unreal Engine fork, this step can be skipped.
 Go to UGameViewportClient.cpp and edit the function `UGameViewportClient::LayoutPlayers()`.
 Change SplitType to 4 player.
 To do this, edit the code as follows:

 Comment out this line: `const ESplitScreenType::Type SplitType = GetCurrentSplitscreenConfiguration();`